-My daughter and I love MasterChef, and one of our favourite challenges is the invention test.
-If you’re not a cooking nerd, like we are, the invention test is when all of the competitors get the same main ingredient and are challenged to come up with the most innovative and delicious dish.
+I love Masterchef, and one of my favourite challenges is the invention test.
+If you’re not a cooking nerd, like I am, the invention test is when all of the competitors get the same main ingredient and are challenged to come up with the most innovative and delicious dish.
 It results in all sorts of weird and wonderful ideas, which got me thinking about how you can use a similar technique to come up with a lot of great leverage ideas very quickly.

 Why are leverage ideas important?
 Every sponsorship proposal needs to be based around several leverage ideas – ideas about how a sponsorship can use the raw materials you’re offering to create the results they need.
 This is the most important part of the sponsorship proposal by far.
 It creates a vision for the sponsor, makes it much easier for them to sell the sponsorship internally, does half of their planning for them, and increases your value.
 The downside is that coming up with those ideas takes a lot of time and effort, and sometimes you’re short on one or both.